Dashboards#

 The techniques above and in the previous notebooks should enable you to build complex, deeply interlinked layouts and dashboards that help you understand your data and uncover hidden relationships, with custom interactivity for exploring any parameters of interest.
 You can explore further at the websites for any of the tools mentioned here, starting at hvplot.holoviz.org and moving on from there as needed.

-In the tutorials so far, we have focused almost exclusively on the highest-level APIs provided by HoloViz, namely .hvplot() and .interactive().
+In the tutorials so far, we have focused almost exclusively on the highest-level APIs provided by HoloViz, namely .hvplot() and pn.rx().
 These interfaces let you focus on the data you are trying to work with, without getting bogged down in writing dozens or hundreds of lines of plotting or callback code.
-Of course, they don’t cover every possible type of plot or interactivity, and if you want full control, you’ll need to learn the lower-level APIs provided by HoloViz tools (HoloViews and Panel), or the even lower-level tools, like Bokeh.
+Of course, they don’t cover every possible type of plot or interactivity, and if you want full control, you’ll need to learn the lower-level APIs provided by HoloViz tools (HoloViews and Panel), or sometimes the even lower-level tools, like Bokeh.
 The remaining tutorials are entirely optional, but they introduce some of those lower-level APIs so that you can see how to do things more manually when needed.
-These later tutorials are particularly useful for understanding the examples of interesting apps at examples.holoviz.org, most of which were written before the simple .interactive() interface was developed.
+These later tutorials are particularly useful for understanding the examples of interesting apps at examples.holoviz.org, most of which were written before the simple .rx() interface was developed.

 This web page was generated from a Jupyter notebook and not all interactivity will work on this website.
 Right click to download and run locally for full Python-backed interactivity.